atharva072/VocaBuilder/README.md

 2. Magoosh FlashCards Words list.
 3. Manhattan Advanced 500 words list.

-All these list in one app would surely increase your vocabulary in general or for any standardized test.
+All these lists in one app would help you increase your vocabulary in general or for any standardized test.